 While activation of the EAP may be rare, it is vital to ensure that proper care and response is taken when a catastrophic injury occurs.
 It is important that this document is updated and reviewed on a yearly basis with all athletic personnel.
 This will provide the best possible care for athletes in the event of an emergency.

-Sample EAP.
-Please note this is only a generic version and each school needs to create their own plan with the guidance of the sports medicine staff.
+The below templates are examples for organizations to fill in and then integrate into the EAP template itself.
+Please note, this is only a generic version and each school needs to create their own plan with the guidance of the sports medicine staff.